eserie/wax-ml/README.md

 This mechanism is somewhat special in that it works with time-series data.

 The `wax.stream.Stream` object implements this idea.
-It uses python generators to **synchronize multiple streaming data streams** with potentially different temporal resolutions.
+It uses Python generators to **synchronize multiple streaming data streams** with potentially different temporal resolutions.